CodeYourFuture/tech-tests/README.md

     - 5 minutes for the candidate to ask questions
 4. Feedback can be given at the end, immediately after the interview, or collated offline and fed back in whatever format is deemed most appropriate.

-## How to Assess and Provide Feedback
+## How to assess and provide feedback

 As outlined previously, the CYF mock interview process is designed to assess a candidate's all-round ability and feed this back in a manner that gives candidates **clarity about what needs to improve and why** as well as **confidence to keep doing the things they're doing well**.